philbooth/check-types.js/README.md

 Writing explicit conditions
 in your functions
-for checking arguments
+to check arguments
-and throwing exceptions
+and throw exceptions
 is a task that
 swiftly becomes tiresome
 and adds complexity